Sulaiman-Dem/HeadsAndTailsGame/README.md

 # Heads-Tails Game

 Simple heads and tails game.
-It will be improved as the weeks go by.
+It will be improved as I get better at coding with C++.